Logistical Issues in 2026: Address Challenges & Build Resilient Operations

 - Distribution centres struggle to fill shifts.

-- Transport companies cannot find qualified drivers.
+- Transport companies cannot find enough qualified drivers.

 - Existing staff work longer hours and face greater physical demands.